Please note that the City is not currently seeking proposals for these funds.

 The Charlottesville Affordable Housing Fund (CAHF) was established in 2007 by the City to provide a flexible funding mechanism for housing-related projects.
 Since this time, the City Council has re-authorized funding for the CAHF on an annual basis through its Capital Improvement Program.
 CAHF funds have been used to establish a full time staff position dedicated to housing within Neighborhood Development Services and to provide funds for affordable housing initiatives.

-The City does not utilize an annual competitive selection procedure; rather, appropriated funding are made on an on-going basis until such are fully depleted.
+The City does not utilize an annual competitive selection procedure; rather, funding decisions are made on an on-going basis for qualified projects until such are fully depleted.
 Potential applicants are asked to communicate proposed projects with the City's Housing Development Specialist on an informal basis initially.
 Further, although there is no set format, applicants will be asked to provide a request in writing that provides general information about the proposed project.
 This should respond to the following questions:

 1. Why are the requested funds needed/necessary for the project?